divio/divio-cloud-docs/how-to/configure-sass.rst

 ..  note::

     The ``# <GULP>[...]# </GULP>`` section exists in the ``Dockerfile`` by default.
-On deployment, the Divio Cloud Control Panel will *automatically* fill this section (if it exists) with appropriate commands when it discovers ``gulpfile.js`` in the project.
+On deployment, the Divio Control Panel will *automatically* fill this section (if it exists) with appropriate commands when it discovers ``gulpfile.js`` in the project.

 You will need an appropriate ``gulpfile.js`` at the root of the project too.
 It is beyond the scope